slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On hiring and being hired

 <!--
+> *'Dont ever work for someone you dont want to become.' -- Kevin Kelly*
+> *'You cannot get smart people to work extremely hard just for money.' -- Kevin Kelly*
+> *'Your best job will be one that you were unqualified for because it stretches you.
+In fact only apply to jobs you are unqualified for.' -- Kevin Kelly*
+> *'The best time to negotiate your salary for a new job is the moment AFTER they say they want you, and not before.
+Then it becomes a game of chicken for each side to name an amount first, but it is to your advantage to get them to give a number before you do.' -- Kevin Kelly*

 - growing companies are always hiring.
 > *'Train employees well enough they could get another job, but treat them well enough so they never want to.' -- Kevin Kelly*
 - The most important lessons I learned were to remember that I'd hired them to do things that I could not.
 As such, they knew their job better than I did.
 If I could have done it myself, I'd not have had to hire them.